 The final project assembled on the Competition site will be consistent with the design and specifications presented in the construction documents.
-If there are known inconsistencies between the final project and the construction documents, the Team is strongly encouraged to document these inconsistencies and submit the documentation to the SDE23 Host City Executives as soon as possible after the inconsistency is known.
-The SDE23 Host City Executives will then submit this documentation or a summary of the documented inconsistencies to the respective juries and Inspectors at the appropriate time.
-If undocumented inconsistencies and submit the submit the submit the summary of the inconsistencies and submit the submit the submit the submit the summary of the inconsistencies and submit the submit the submit the submit the summary of the inconsistencies and submit the submit the summary to the respective juries at the appropriate time.
+If there are known inconsistencies between the final project and the construction documents, the Team is strongly encouraged to document these inconsistencies and submit the documentation to the SDE25 Host City Executives as soon as possible after the inconsistency is known.
+The SDE25 Host City Executives will then submit this documentation or a summary of the documented inconsistencies to the respective juries and Inspectors at the appropriate time.
+If undocumented inconsistencies are discovered during inspections, the SDE25 Host City Executives will compile a summary of the inconsistencies and submit the summary to the respective juries at the appropriate time.